CABARET AT CAFÉ SABARSKY

 To learn more about the variety of programs offered by the Neue Galerie, consider subscribing to our newsletter.
 SUBSCRIBE

 Members of the Neue Galerie get priority access to Cabaret at Café Sabarsky and other programming at the Neue Galerie.
-We encourage you to join as a Member to take advantage of these opportunities.
+Pre-sale tickets are available exclusively to Members.
+As many programs at the Neue Galerie sell out quickly, we encourage you to join as a Member to take advantage of these opportunities.
 JOIN NOW

 WITH VANA GIERIG AND CYRUS BEROUKHIM

 The world-renowned chanteuse of stage and screen returns to the Neue Galerie with a dazzling program of highlights from the Weimar era for Cabaret at Café Sabarsky.
 A two-time Grammy nominee who has received outstanding acclaim for her renditions of Berlin cabaret tunes and the French chanson, Lemper lends her distinctive, glamorous flair and passionate style to a timeless repertoire of works by Weill, Brecht, Hollaender, Tucholsky, Ullman, Eisler, and other much-loved classics of the turbulent, expressionist time between the wars.

 With an impressive vocal range and unforgettable style of dramatic interpretation, Sanda Weigl is a captivating and powerful performer and artist.
 Immersed in the folk songs of her native Romania and the cabaret lyrics penned by her uncle Bertolt Brecht, Weigl has triumphed on stages around the world throughout her illustrious and genre-defying career.
 She returns to Café Sabarsky with an enthralling program of songs and stories steeped in the great theatrical techniques and music of the Weimar era.